electron-userland/electron-builder/CONTRIBUTING.md

 If you use IntelliJ IDEA or WebStorm — [ij-rc-producer](https://github.com/develar/ij-rc-producer) is used and you can run tests from an editor (just click on `Run` green gutter icon).

-Or you can create Node.js run configuration manually:
+Or you can create the Node.js run configuration manually:
 * Ensure that `Before launch` contains `Compile TypeScript`.
 * Set `Node interpreter` to NodeJS 8.
 NodeJS 8 is required to debug.
 * Set `Application Parameters` to `-t "test name" relative-test-file-name` if you want to debug particular test.
 E.g.